zS1L3NT/rs-cargo-parson/README.md

     -   A JSON Number parses into a Rust f64
     -   A JSON Boolean parses into a Rust bool
     -   A JSON Null is not parsable into Rust since there is no Null value
+-   Error Messages
+    -   Parser will let you know on what line and column the parsing error occured on

 ## Installation